H4rtland/masters/week4/README.md

 arglist = array("d", [0,]*10)
 arglist[0] = ROOT.Double(1)
 ```
-converts your list of ten 0s to an array of doubles.
+converts your list of ten 0s to an array of doubles and changes the first value to a 1.
 In other cases you're allowed to not convert things.
 For example
 ```python
 ierflg = ROOT.Long(0)